Al Horford: Injury-shortened season (2011–2012)

 Due to the 2011 NBA lockout, the 2011–12 season did not begin until December 25, 2011.
 Horford appeared in the Hawks' first 11 games of the season before missing the final 55 due to a torn left pectoral muscle, an injury suffered on January 11, 2012, against the Indiana Pacers.
-On January 17, he underwent surgery to repair the muscle and was ruled out for three-to-four months.
+Six days later, he underwent surgery to repair the muscle and was ruled out for three to four months.
 With a 40–26 record, the Hawks entered the playoffs as the fifth seed in the East.
 Horford missed an additional three playoff games before returning to action in Game 4 of the Hawks' first round series against the Boston Celtics.
-He played out the series, a series the Hawks lost 4–2.
+He played out the series, which the Hawks lost in six games.

 Career-best season (2012–2013)

-In 2012–13, Horford started all 74 games he played in, averaging a career-high 17.4 points, career-high 10.2 rebounds, 3.2 assists, 1.1 blocks and career-high 1.1 steals in 37.2 minutes.
+In the 2012–13 season, Horford started all 74 games he played, averaging a career-high 17.4 points, career-high 10.2 rebounds, 3.2 assists, 1.1 blocks and career-high 1.1 steals in 37.2 minutes.
 He recorded 43 double-doubles (20 20-point/10-rebound games), including one in points and assists.
-He scored 20-plus points in nine consecutive games (February 11 – March 3) for the first time in his career.
-On November 26, 2012, he was named Eastern Conference Player of the Week for the first time in his career.
-On February 27, 2013, he scored a career-high 34 points in a 102–91 win over the Utah Jazz.
+Horford scored 20-plus points in nine consecutive games (February 11 – March 3) for the first time in his career.
+On November 26, 2012, Horford was named Eastern Conference Player of the Week for the first time in his career.
+On February 27, 2013, Horford scored a career-high 34 points in a 102–91 victory over the Utah Jazz.
 With a 44–38 record, the Hawks entered the playoffs as the sixth seed in the East.
 In their first round match-up against the Indiana Pacers, the Hawks were defeated 4–2 despite a playoff career-high 16.7 points per game from Horford over the six games.

-Another injury-shortened season (2013–2014)
+Second injury-shortened season (2013–2014)

 Over the first 29 games of the 2013–14 season, Horford posted nine double-doubles and scored in double-figures 28 times, including 13 20-point outings and one 30-point game.
 Over this stretch, he averaged a career-best 18.6 points per game.
-However, another shoulder injury suffered on December 26, 2013, sidelined him for the rest of the season.
+However, another shoulder injury suffered on December 26, 2013, sidelined Horford for the rest of the season.
 Initially considered a "bruised right shoulder", the injury turned out to be a complete tear of his right pectoral muscle, and required season-ending surgery.
-He did not play in the postseason, where the Hawks lost in the first round to the Indiana Pacers.
+Horford did not play in the postseason, where the Hawks lost in the first round to the Indiana Pacers.